 What can match the grand buildup to Labor Day with its lights, tinsel, and "Unfair to Local 457" picketing signs?
 Everywhere you look you see Labor Day Villages springing up - many made of candy, chocolate, and other treats - all with the Triangle Shirtwast Factory right at their heart and center.

 And 'tis the season when he comes to your local mall or department store, boys and girls, none other than

 Children love to sit in the lap of Old Grandfather Gompers as he regales then with tales of 19th Century Labor Disputes, including the Chicago Haymarket Riot of 1886.

-Then arrives Labor Day itself with its barbecues, pool parties, marathon drinking sessions, and deep reflection on the contributions of the American working man and woman.
-Many enjoy this day by playing golf or tennis at posh country clubs, driving down to their condos at the shore, or eating out at fine restaurants where they tip the waiter zilch because the bread basket was late.
+Then arrives Labor Day itself with its barbecues, pool parties, and deep reflection on the contributions of the American working man and woman.
+Many enjoy this day by playing golf or tennis at posh country clubs, driving down to their condos at the shore, or eating out at fine restaurants which working class Americans could never afford where they stiff the waiter because the bread basket was late.

 As Clement C. Moore penned in the classic The Night Before Labor Day: